 AR automation improves the accuracy of invoicing details, leaving little to no room for an excuse for late payments.
 The AR team gets more time to chase payments and handle exceptions making collections fast with less delinquency.

 Strengthen your delivery systems and implement the practice of keeping signed dockets as proof of delivery.
-When you automate the AR process, it becomes possible to send invoices ahead of time, discouraging customers from making late payments.
+When you automate the AR process, sending invoices ahead of time becomes possible, discouraging customers from making late payments.
 It can also send automatic reminders when customers deviate from your trade terms.

 Review credit limits of your customers